munificent/game-programming-patterns/book/double-buffer.markdown

 the modification* is accessing the same state that it's modifying.
 This can manifest in a variety of places, especially physics and AI where you have entities interacting with each other.
 Double-buffering is often necessary here too.
-To see how, let's go through an AI example.

-#### Artificial unintelligence
+### Artificial unintelligence

 Let's say we're building the behavioral system for, of all things, a game based on slapstick comedy.
 The game has a stage containing a